US, UK accuse China of large-scale cyberattacks, election data theft - ExBulletin

 US, UK accuse China of large-scale cyberattacks, election data theft

-(Bloomberg) The United States and the United Kingdom have accused state-backed Chinese hackers of targeting politicians, businesses and dissidents for years, as well as stealing extensive data on British voters, in the latest revelation of cyberattacks that Washington and its allies have linked to President Xi Jinping. government.
+(Bloomberg) — The United States and United Kingdom have accused state-backed Chinese hackers of targeting politicians, businesses and dissidents for years, as well as stealing extensive data on British voters , in the latest revelation of cyberattacks that Washington and its allies have linked to the president.
+The government of Xi Jinping.

 U.S. officials said seven Chinese nationals targeted members of Congress and officials working at the White House and agencies including the Justice Department, as well as U.S. candidates, campaign staff and companies.
 The hackers, part of a state-sponsored group known as APT31, were charged with conspiracy to commit computer intrusions and conspiracy to commit wire fraud.